copych/AcidBox/README.md

 Also you will need to upload drum samples to the ESP32 flash (LittleFS).
 To do so follow the instructions: https://github.com/lorol/LITTLEFS#arduino-esp32-littlefs-filesystem-upload-tool

 # What if you don't have an external DAC module (PCM5102)
-You can still compile and run the app, with USE_INTERNAL_DAC option in the config.h.
-BUT sound output is just terrible with internal DAC.
-Stereo 8-bit audio you can get form GPIO25 and GPIO26.
+You can still compile and run the app, with USE_INTERNAL_DAC option (line 10 in config.h).
+BUT you should understand that sound output is 8-bit.
+You just get it form GPIO25 and GPIO26.
 Probably you can improve it a bit playing with the multipliers in i2s_output() method in general.ino file.

 In ArduinoIDE (I used v.1.8.20) select:
 * board: ESP32 Dev Module